thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Friday, 09 September 2022
+### Daily Rundown on Saturday, 10 September 2022

-- The average temperature today is 17.3˚C;
+- The average temperature today is 18.27˚C;
-- With highs of 19.13˚C and lows of 12.05˚C.
+- With highs of 18.66˚C and lows of 12.24˚C.
-- You can expect light rain for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->